 The wound of trauma often lies deep in the body, ready to explode with certain triggers, movements, or memories of the event.
 A trauma survivor often feels hijacked by his or her own body, unable to control or escape the “residue” left behind from the trauma.
 You may hear a sound or experience a certain touch or smell, and find that your body and mind are suddenly reacting in a state of panic.
 You may even be able to tell yourself that you are safe, but your body reacts as if you were in the past, re-experiencing the event all over again.

 Trauma affects the entire being – the physical, mental, emotional, and spiritual.
 Yet it is common to seek only traditional talk therapy to heal, which neglects the physical, mind/body connection that is commonly experienced with trauma.
 People may continue to suffer with symptoms of traumatic stress with little to no relief.
 This is why I treat people on many levels, in order to make sure that you find healing on many levels.

 Here at Trilogy, we help trauma survivors heal in two ways.
 First, we help your brain and body heal from the effects of trauma.
 Then, we help you create new meaning in your experience so that you can thrive.
 Healing, and even Post-Traumatic Growth is possible.
-We get to the core of trauma using somatic, mind-body therapies, including Brainspotting, EMDR, Somatic Archaeology, and other body focused approaches.
+We get to the core of trauma using somatic, mind-body therapies, including EMDR, Somatic Experiencing, Sensorimotor Psychotherapy, and other body focused approaches.